 Ms. Tarah Hagen, MSc, DABT, RACTRA

-Tarah Hagen is a director and senior consultant at ToxConsult Pty Ltd providing environmental toxicology and risk assessment services to a broad range of industries and government bodies.
+Tarah Hagen was till recently a director and senior consultant at ToxConsult Pty Ltd providing environmental toxicology and risk assessment services to a broad range of industries and government bodies.

 She has an honours degree in ecotoxicology, a primary degree in Applied Science (Biological Sciences) and a Masters degree in Environmental Toxicology and Pollution Monitoring.
 She is also one of only a few toxicologists in Australia certified as a Diplomate of the American Board of Toxicology.

 She has 10 years experience in conducting screening and detailed human health and ecological risk assessments for a variety of industries and government.
 Included are contaminated land and water, consumer goods, food, and industrial emissions.